Skip to content

 Yes.
 The platform is a PWA (Progressive Web App) — on iOS or Android, use 'Add to Home Screen' from your browser to get a standalone-app experience with offline support.

-Self-Study and Self-Study Plus are lifetime access — there's nothing to cancel.
-Coaching packages run for the program duration; you retain platform access during and after the program.
-If you cancel before completing the program, refund terms apply per the refund policy.
+Self-Study and Self-Study + Mentorship are one-time purchases with a fixed access window (4 and 6 months) — there's nothing to cancel.
+Coaching packages run for the program duration.
+If you cancel before completing a coaching program, refund terms apply per the refund policy.

 Billing and refunds